Glegolas/IDEAL-Love2D-gamestate/README.md

 }
 ```
 ## Side Effects Of This System:
-- Every gamestate will abide by a [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
-Any changes made during a gamestate's processes are persistent and require maintenance from either the ```exit``` or ```enter``` callbacks (functions 5 and 4).
+1. Every gamestate will abide by a [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
+Any changes made during a gamestate's processes are persistent and require maintenance from either the ```exit``` or ```enter``` callbacks (at indexes 5 and 4 in the gamestate).

-- The gamestate must be an ordered list that contains their required priority and callback functions.
-This means that we can only have sequential numbers as indices inside the gamestate.
+2. The gamestate must be an ordered list that contains their required priority and callback functions.
+This means that we can only have sequential numbers as indexes inside the gamestate.
 This is to ensure that access-time-complexity is as optimal as possible.

-- The gamestate's callback functions are not self-referential.
+3. The gamestate's callback functions are not self-referential.
 They are intended to reference from an external scope, either global or local, which cuts an additional argument for the callbacks (the argument containing the self-reference) and removes any overhead from accessing the callback function in the gameloop by directly calling it from a local variable.

 ## (Optional) Side Effects Of This Template:
 ###### (NOTE: feel free to remove or keep any of these)